 Making Pelmeni or Siberian Ravioli using a Pelmenitsa Mold ensures the pelmeni are all even and uniform in size.
 There are many variations of pelmeni meat flavours.
 The most common are the Siberian style with ground beef and onion, others add chicken or pork.
 For the classic meat mixture, simply remove the cabbage, sesame, chili and garlic chives.

 A similar meal is Vareniki, which is moon shaped pasta, filled with tvorog (farmer’s cheese) or potato and cheese, sauerkraut, and even fruit.
-There are many variations of Vareniki, or Perogies, but that’s for another recipe.
+There are many variations of Vareniki, or Perogies which are like Raviolis.
+Check out this cool Red Beet Ravioli with Spinach and Goat Cheese recipe from the Belgian Foodie.
+You could use the red beet pasta dough and apply them to making colorful pelmeni.

 This Pelmeni or Siberian Ravioli recipe is one that my wife makes, with a bit of a Chinese twist.
 Russian borders China, and flavours can cross-pollinate.
 The Napa cabbage adds texture and juiciness and the sesame oil adds some flavour and depth, ensuring the meat mixture isn’t tough and dry.
 Turkey is a lean and healthy meat, probably a good idea based on the amount of sour cream I will eat with this meal.